 -Annie Bork

-"As far as I understand, Forrest Yoga is about moving beyond one's comfort zone and habitual limitations, sometimes through crisis and panic, into deep reserves of physical, emotional, and spiritual power.
+"As far as I understand, this Yoga is about moving beyond one's comfort zone and habitual limitations, sometimes through crisis and panic, into deep reserves of physical, emotional, and spiritual power.
 Steve guides us through that with clarity, a steady calm voice, and a fantastic sense of humor.
 He provides an amazing and rare level of care, which gives rise to a space in which people practice with great respect for themselves and each other.
 The class kicks ass."

 -Leslie Buxbaum